ohhmyyjosh/moth-of-the-day/README.md

 # Moth of the Day Discord Bot

-This Discord bot uses the GBIF API to fetch a random moth with an image and posts it to a specified Discord channel as the "Moth of the Day".
+This Discord bot uses the [GBIF API](https://www.gbif.org/developer/summary) to fetch a random moth occurrence with an image and posts it to a specified Discord channel as the "Moth of the Day".
+While the current implementation focuses on moths, it's possible to adapt the bot for a "Plant of the Day", "Bird of the Day", or any other organism that is cataloged in the GBIF's vast database.

+## About GBIF

+The Global Biodiversity Information Facility (GBIF) is an international network and data infrastructure funded by the world's governments and aimed at providing access to data about all types of life on Earth.
+It serves as a rich resource for scientific research and conservation efforts.
+More information about GBIF and how to use its API can be found on their [developer resources page](https://www.gbif.org/developer/summary).

 ## Features

-- Fetches a random moth image and its scientific name from the GBIF (Global Biodiversity Information Facility) API.
+- Fetches random moth images and scientific names from GBIF.
+- Configurable for other "of the Day" features.
-- Posts the moth image and name to the configured Discord channel daily.
+- Daily posts to a Discord channel using automated scheduling.
 ## Setup

 To run this bot, you need to have Python 3.11 installed along with the `requests` and `discord.py` packages.
 The bot uses environment variables for configuration to keep sensitive information like the bot token and channel ID secure.